Aman2406/NSA-block/README.md

 Do you hate the NSA or other agencys?
 ------------
-* I do not _hate_ the NSA or other agencys but I really don't like that everyone is automatically under the microscope and of course that there is no opt-out or transparency excpect lies and more lies (and some excuses ...yeah, we are doing this because terrorism, go f$ck yourself with wuch statements!)
+* I do not _hate_ the NSA or other agencys but I really don't like that everyone is automatically under the microscope and of course that there is no opt-out or transparency excpect lies and more lies (and some excuses ...yeah, we are doing this because terrorism, go f$ck yourself with such statements!)
 * Everyone have something to hide, passwords, privat data, accounts, ....

-Known problems that this hosts file can't fix:
+Known problems that hosts file can not fix:
 ------------
 * An hosts file is no guarantee, if the NSA is already in your system it's already to late.
 * HOSTS files are no guarantee that the NSA or any other attacker/organization could simply bypass it via 0day or other vulnerabilitys on your system/router.
 * HOSTS files can't protect against attacks directly on/in the hardware, e.g. if the router is already compromised or comes with backdoors this list will be easily bypassed anyway.
 * Due the complex of the entire file I can't explain every single IP or PTR record.
 * The hosts file may present an attack vector for malicious software because the file could be modified to redirect the entire traffic e.g. adware or trojans can do this.
+Ensure that the file was marked as read-only and you're not logged in as adminstrator.

 ToDo: